 At least 53 people have been killed in a crash involving a bus and lorry in Zambia, police say.

-The death toll could rise as rescuers were still trying to get into the bus wreckage hours after the crash, police reportedly said.
+get into the bus wreckage hours after the crash, police reportedly said.

 The accident occurred about 100km (60 miles) north of the capital Lusaka on a two-lane highway known for heavy traffic.